PyRepair/maniple/training-data/LLM_summarizer/pandas/96/prompt_response_response_4.md

             return other
         else:
-            raise ValueError("Only know how to combine business hour with datetime")
+            raise ApplyTypeError("Only know how to combine business hour with datetime")
 ```

+By implementing these fixes, the corrected `apply` function addresses the identified issues related to handling business hours and adjustments based on the value of `n`.
+This corrected code can be used as a drop-in replacement for the buggy version of the function.
+It is expected to resolve the unexpected behavior observed in scenarios involving custom business hours, holidays, and the `pd.date_range` function in Pandas.